Learn About Addiction to Help Someone Towards Recovery

-The Centers for Disease Control and Prevention (CDC) National Center for Injury Prevention and Control created an education program aimed at decreasing stigma in order to prevent drug overdoses and improve knowledge about addiction and recovery.
+The Centers for Disease Control and Prevention (CDC) created an education program aimed at decreasing stigma to prevent drug overdoses and improve knowledge about addiction and recovery.
 The campaign educates people about addiction and treatment alternatives while also encouraging those in recovery to support one another.

 Addiction is a sickness, not a weakness in one’s personality.

 Addiction is a curable condition that may strike anyone at any time.
-In fact, one in every seven Americans reported having an addiction in 2020.
+One in every seven Americans reported having an addiction in 2020.
 Addiction develops when a person’s use of drugs or alcohol causes health difficulties or other problems in their everyday lives.

 Many things might raise one’s chances of being addicted.
 Drugs may be used to deal with stress or trauma or to treat mental or physical conditions such as chronic pain.

 To raise awareness about addiction treatment and addiction assistance, it is critical to provide knowledge on drug use drivers while avoiding reinforcing stigmas.

 “Millions of Americans are in recovery from addiction and millions more are struggling with substance use, and we must do all we can to support them,” said Christopher M. Jones, PharmD, DrPH, MPH (CAPT US Public Health Service), acting director of the CDC’s National Center for Injury Prevention and Control.
 “That means providing effective care, support, and services that respect the health and dignity of people who use drugs.”